sumnerevans/sumnerevans.com/content/posts/travel/2023-amsterdam-retreat/amsterdam-day7/index.md

 categories: [Trip to Amsterdam]
 tags: [Travel, Amsterdam, Netherlands]
 description: |
-  I once again ventured across the pond for a work retreat in Amsterdam.
-draft: true
+  My last day in Amsterdam before I headed back home.
+I wandered around the beautiful streets of Amsterdam and had a nice lunch.
 ---

 I woke up late on my last day in Amsterdam, and missed breakfast at the hotel.